-^{} Other receivables include an amount of KD 786,110 (2020: KD 1,595,980) which is due from one of the portfolios' clients.

-The provision formed against this amount is KD 786,110 (2020: KD 907,127) (Note 24).
+^{} Other receivables include an amount of KD 1,595,980 (2019: KD 1,595,980) which is due from one of the portfolios' clients.
+The Group has attached collaterals representing quoted and unquoted securities against such amount.
+The provision formed against this amount is KD 907,127 (2019: KD 907,127) (Note 24).

-Additionally, other receivables include an amount of KD 6,590,731 (2020: KD 4,710,344) which represents part of the promissory note equivalent to the fair value of the investment properties acquired as a result of the asset swap agreement since the title deed of these investment properties has not been transferred to the Group as of the reporting date (Note 7).
-The Group has pledged collaterals representing quoted and unquoted securities by KD 7,770,934 against such amount.
+Additionally, other receivables include an amount of KD 4,710,344 which represents part of the promissory note equivalent to the fair value of the investment properties acquired as a result of the asset swap agreement since the title deed of these investment properties has not been transferred to the Group as of the reporting date (Note 7).